rbf123/practice-chatbots-python/README.md

 # practice-chatbots-python
 Practice creating chatbots using python

 Coffee Chatbot: User can place multiple orders to get multiple coffee drinks using loops, lists and functions in python.
+The coffee chatbot will try to upsell an item to the user placing the order - in this case, 'the limited edition peppermint mocha'.
 This chatbot builds on the previous coffee chatbot that only uses functions to take one order.

 (Photos attached show the chatbot in action)